adavarski/Google-GKE-Terraform/README.md

             pathType: Prefix

-Note: We will use GCP ManagedCertificate for easy certificates maintenance
+Note2: We will use GCP ManagedCertificate for easy certificates maintenance

 apiVersion: networking.gke.io/v1
 kind: ManagedCertificate